 With over 300,000 users, Crazy Egg is the most popular heatmap tool on our list, acclaimed for its cost-effectiveness and ample amount of features for understanding audience behavior.
 Crazy Egg offers click maps, scroll maps, visitor recordings, and other visualizations of user engagement.

 At its core, Mouseflow is a visitor activity playback system.
-It records all mouse movements, including clicks, scroll events, and even taps on mobile devices, then gives you the option to generate a session replay.
+It records all mouse movements, including clicks, scroll events, and even taps on mobile devices to give you the option to generate a session replay.
 You can even tag users to track their repeated sessions, and filter session recordings by a specific tag.

 4. Lucky Orange

-Lucky Orange is a powerful set of conversion optimization tools, and its dedicated WordPress plugin makes it great for WordPress websites.
-This software also unlocks several techniques for understanding user experience — included in the suite are visitor recording, surveys and polls, form analytics, and heatmaps for clicks, movement, and scrolling.
+Lucky Orange is a powerful set of conversion optimization tools.
+This plugin unlocks several techniques for understanding user experience — included in the suite are visitor recording, surveys and polls, form analytics, and heatmaps for clicks, movement, and scrolling.
+And for those looking to install the WordPress plugin version, you can download it here.

-Another strong web analytics option, Inspectlet can compete with the more popular options we’ve listed.
+Another strong web analytics option, Inspectlet is geared toward medium and large websites.
 It provides heatmaps for clicking, scrolling, mouse movement, and even eye-tracking, which can be an asset for user testing.

-Those in need of an enterprise-level analytics tool should consider Clicktale, an analytics suite with the most features of any solution we’ve covered.
-Clicktale is built to provide tailored analytics for online businesses, which explains why there are no pricing plans listed on Clicktale’s website — you’re required to request a meeting to get a quote.
+Those in need of an enterprise-level analytics tool should consider Contentsquare, an analytics suite with the most features of any solution we’ve covered.
+Contentsquare is built to provide tailored analytics for online businesses, which explains why there are no pricing plans listed on its website — you’re required to request a meeting to get a quote.

-Smaller budget-conscious websites who want to store their analytics data on their own servers should consider userTrack, our final recommendation.
+Smaller budget-conscious websites that want to store their analytics data on their own servers should consider uxwizz.

 Bring the Heat To Your Website Analytics